 "Party Patrol" is defined as a group of at least four students, two men and two women, who are not necessarily associated with the sponsoring group.
 Party Patrols may be required for both open and closed events.
 It is the Party Patrol's responsibility to self-regulate the event and make sure policies and procedures are being followed.
 The Party Patrol shall have the authority to disband if necessary or contact Campus Police to have an officer monitor the event and assist with disbanding if necessary.

-The necessity of a full-time police officer shall be determined by the facilities representative at the Pre-Planning Meeting.
+For scheduled events the necessity of a full-time police officer shall be determined by the facilities representative at the Pre-Planning Meeting.
 Should full-time officers be required for the event, they will be expected to monitor inside and outside the event as deemed necessary by the Campus Police Representative at the Pre-Planning Meeting.
 Additional officers may be required for an event based on past history of the group and/or event and anticipated turnout of people.
-The sponsoring organization will be responsible for the costs incurred from hiring campus police, unless determined otherwise at the Pre-Planning Meeting.
+For scheduled overnight events on KSU grounds and for scheduled social events (e.g., dances, walk/runs) where officers are required, the sponsoring organization will be responsible for the costs incurred from hiring campus police, unless determined otherwise at the Pre-Planning Meeting.

-Pursuant to Manhattan City Ordinance, Article VII, Curfew for Minors, Section 22.81 it is unlawful for person(s) under the age of 18 to be on, or present in, any public street, avenue, alley, park, or other public place in the city, between the hours of 12:00 p.m. and 5:00 a.m. of the following day, official city time, unless accompanied by his or her parent or guardian.
+Pursuant to Manhattan City Ordinance, Article VII, Curfew for Minors, Section 22.81 it is unlawful for person(s) under the age of 18 to be on, or present in, any public street, avenue, alley, park, or other public place in the city, between the hours of midnight and 5 a.m. of the following day, official city time, unless accompanied by his or her parent or guardian.

 Therefore, as K-State is an annex to the city of Manhattan and K-State Police will uphold this ordinance, any person(s) that falls into this category must abide by this tenet.
 As such, any event being held must at the time of 11:30 p.m. announce that person(s) in this age group must depart the venue.
 Additionally, all events promotional material should reflect this policy in order to assist in the adherence to this ordinance.